rasoolims/ImageTranslate/README.md

 # Training a Model
-Currently, this code only works with one gpu.
-For working with multiple gpus, there are some known issues.
-Please do not use more gpus until further notice.
+Currently, this code only works with one GPU.
+For working with multiple GPUs, there are some known issues.
+Please do not use more GPUs until further notice.

 ## Train Machine Translation
 Throughout this guideline, I use the small files in the _sample_ folder.
 Here the Persian and English files are parallel but the Arabic text is not!

-__WARNING__: Depending on data, best parameters might significantly differ.
+__WARNING__: Depending on data, the best parameters might significantly differ.
 It is good to try some parameter tuning for finding the best setting.

 ### Training MASS Pretraining from Scratch
 __1. Collect raw text for languages:__